 Benefits include:

-- A tested business model with streamlined operations.
+- A tried-and-true business model that has streamlined all aspects of operation.

 ETA vs. Franchising: Head-to-Head